Travel to developing countries

 Food and Water Precautions

 Traveler's diarrhea is the most common health problem a traveler encounters.
-To avoid contaminated food or water, "Boil it, peel it, cook it, or forget it" is the mantra to remember.
+To avoid contaminated food or water, "Boil it, peel it, cook it, or forget it" is a useful mantra to remember.
 Specific tips include:

-Malaria and other disease can be transmitted by mosquitoes, flies, and ticks.
+Malaria and other disease can be transmitted by mosquitoes (most commonly), flies, and ticks.
 Make sure you:

 Travel to developing countries can be a fun and rewarding experience.
 But it is important to make sure that health problems do not interfere with enjoyment of your trip.
 Careful preparation can help prevent problems on, and down, the road.

 Infectious diseases are a concern when traveling to underdeveloped regions.
 These conditions are caused by organisms such as: